dscorbett/duployan-font/docs/width-system.md

 `_.ldx.2e3` after the final letter becomes the partially capitalized `_.ldx.2E3`.
-These are then copied, with fully capitalized glyph names, over the placeholder left bound width markers that follow `_.START`.
+These are then copied, with fully capitalized glyph names, over the placeholder left bound width markers that precede `_.START`.

 Entry width markers do not get capitalized glyphs.
 They are only used to calculate anchor widths